 }

-You will then compare the hash with the webhook signature.
+Then, you can compare the hash with the webhook signature.
 If they match, the webhook can be trusted.

 The X-CF-Signature is 32 bytes and in hexa format.
 It's therefore important to make sure your hash function is returning 32-byte hexa as well.